Last Updated: July 20, 2023

 If an employee doesn't choose their own rate, they will be opted into the default savings rate for Secure Choice: 3% of their gross pay.
-Employees may contribute up to the IRA limit of $6,000 per year to their Secure Choice savings account, or up to $7,000 per year if aged 50 or older.

 Both for-profit and non-profit New Jersey employers are required to participate in the program if they meet the following criteria:

 Also of note: Employees who are co-employed by an employee leasing company and a client company will be treated as employed by the client company—and not the employee leasing company—for the purposes of New Jersey Secure Choice.

 Once the Secure Choice Savings Program is operational, private sector employers covered by the Act are required to comply with its provisions.
 However, this requirement does not go into effect until nine months after the Secure Choice Board notifies the Treasury that the program has been implemented.

 At this time, the program is not yet operational.